StevenLwcz/StevenLwcz.github.io/_posts/2022-03-13-The-Gdb-Python-API-For-Tui-Windows:-Part-4.md

 Having an auto window could help reduce the amount of items in the command window and improve the experiance over GDB's normal ways of displaying variables automatically.

 If we wanted to configure the auto window, say control how many parent blocks are displayed, we can add a new custom GDB command to pass the information to `create_auto()`.
 We might want to only display variables and values like `(gdb) info locals` or add a hex mode.
 I might add a few of these features in a future blog.
+Check out the [dev branch](https://github.com/StevenLwcz/gdb-python-blog/tree/dev) for my work in progress in this area.

 Lastly you can have multiple Tui Windows and layouts and use `(gdb) layout [layout]` to switch between them as needed.